Information, Geometry & Physics Seminar

 I will revisit the problem of maximizing information divergence using logarithmic Voronoi polytopes.
 For linear models, the maximum is at the boundary of the probability simplex.
 For toric models, I describe an algorithm using the chamber complex and numerical algebraic geometry, with focus on reducible models and ML degree one models.
 Joint work with Serkan Hoşten.

 Feb.
-26th 2025 Terrence George (UCLA) Electrical networks and Lagrangian Grassmannians Describes how electrical networks relate to the totally nonnegative Grassmannian and form a linear slice that is isotropic under a symplectic form.
-Joint work with Sunita Chepuri and David Speyer.
+26th 2025 Terrence George (UCLA) Electrical networks and Lagrangian Grassmannians An electrical network is a planar graph with weights on its edges called conductances.
+Thomas Lam showed that electrical networks form a subset of the totally nonnegative part of the Grassmannian and described the subset as a linear slice.
+We show that this linear slice consists of points that are isotropic for a particular symplectic form.
+This is joint work with Sunita Chepuri and David Speyer.